A 1031 exchange is a swap of one investment property or parcel of land for another that allows capital gains taxes to be deferred.

-When you do a 1031 exchange with agricultural land, it allows you to put all of your hard-earned proceeds to work.
+When you do a 1031 exchange with land, it allows you to put all of your hard-earned proceeds to work.

 Working with a 1031 exchange facilitator can help you understand the best way to use this money to your advantage.

 Read more about finding a facilitator in #10.

 8. Can a vacation home be sold through a 1031 exchange?